AndieWill510/AnotherOption/Options/007-the-problem-is-not-autistic-behavior.md

 If you are asking this about your own behavior, go slowly.

-The next time you notice an Autistic behavior — yours or someone else's — pause before naming it good or bad.
+The next time you notice an Neurodivergent behavior — yours or someone else's — pause before naming it good or bad.

 Ask: